meandair/rweather-decoder/README.md

     "report": "LFBD 121600Z AUTO 33016G32KT 270V040 9999 0600 R23/1100D R05/P2300 R29/1800D +TSRA BCFG FEW024/// BKN038/// BKN044/// ///CB 15/11 Q1018 TEMPO 3000 SHRA BKN010 SCT020CB BKN030TCU"
   },
 ```

-If you wish to decode reports from an another source, you can use the option `-f plain` which accepts input files with one METAR report per row.